chaksseu/PicassoGen/README.md

 ### Inpainting

 The `Inpainter` class handles the inpainting process, creating detailed images based on the provided masks and prompts.
 It performs tasks such as generating background images, creating masks, and applying inpainting techniques to refine the final image.
+(We used DALL-E2 for inpainting.)

 ### Configuration